NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4Index.md

 This application supports the use of the following use cases:

-* 999 Ambulance Service Trust (AST) validation request to Clinical Assessment Service (CAS)
+* 999 Ambulance Service Trust (AST) Referral into Clinical Assessment Service (CAS) for Validation

 </br>
 </br>